Martin1982/live-broadcast-bundle/README.md

         tags:
             - { name: live.broadcast.output, platform: 'New' }

-### Step 4 (Sonata users only): Create Sonata form
-Add a new form for the Channel in Admin/ChannelAdmin.php
+To add support for Sonata admin; add a new form for the Channel in Admin/ChannelAdmin.php

 ``` php
 protected function configureFormFields(FormMapper $formMapper)